angr-debugging/dAngr/examples/angr_examples/Reverse/01_easy/crackme.md

 # Crackme

-This is an easy example from ais3 where we get the binary 'crackme'.
+This is an easy example from ais3 where we get the binary crackme.
 The binary prompts for a secret key, it checks if the key is valid.
-A valid key results into a string that prints "Correct! that is the secret key!"
+A valid key results into a string that prints: Correct! that is the secret key!

 Lets start by loading in the binary and inspecting the main function.